flyconnectome/catbot/README.md

 See [here](https://github.com/urschrei/pyzotero) on Zotero keys and grp ids.

 # Using catbot to NBLAST
 Use `@catbot nblast #skid` to have catbot perform a nblast search.
 This relies on R being installed and configured to use [elmr](https://github.com/jefferis/elmr) and its dependencies.
+Please make sure that you can run e.g. the example in `?nblast_fafb`

-Catbot will return a list of top hits and their nblast scores, and a .html file containing a WebGL rendering of the first few hits (see screenshot).
+Catbot will return a list of top hits and their nblast scores plus a .html file containing a WebGL rendering of the first few hits (see screenshot).

 ![nblast_example](https://cloud.githubusercontent.com/assets/7161148/23308336/ce5682be-faa2-11e6-9400-6bdb369f1b15.png)